-- a) Reviewing the adequacy and effectiveness of law or practice relating to the protection of human rights in Northern Ireland. - b) Preparing policy advice for submission to the Northern Ireland Executive and Assembly regarding human rights compliance, and representing the Commission before legislative scrutiny or other committees. - c) Preparing policy advice for submission to the Secretary of State for Northern Ireland on legislative and other measures, which ought to be taken to protect human rights. - d) Preparing policy advice for submissions to the Westminster Parliament on matters affecting Northern Ireland, regarding human rights compliance, and representing the Commission before legislative scrutiny committees. - e) Preparing policy advice for submission to public authorities in Northern Ireland regarding human rights compliance, and representing the Commission on advisory groups and in meetings.
+- a) Reviewing the adequacy and effectiveness of law or practice relating to the protection of human rights in Northern Ireland. - b) Preparing policy advice for submission to the Northern Ireland Executive and Assembly regarding human rights compliance, and representing the Commission before legislative scrutiny or other committees. - c) Preparing policy advice for submission to the Secretary of State for Northern Ireland on legislative and other measures, which ought to be taken to protect human rights. - d) Preparing policy advice for submission to the Westminster Parliament on matters affecting Northern Ireland, regarding human rights compliance, and representing the Commission before legislative scrutiny committees.

-- f) Monitoring and promoting the United Kingdom Government's compliance, in Northern Ireland, with international human rights standards, including representing the Commission before United Nations and Council of Europe treaty bodies. - g) Preparing submissions to inter-governmental and non-governmental organisations. - h) Conducting policy research as required by the Commission including in the exercise of investigatory powers. - i) Preparing papers for and attending Commission meetings. - j) Assisting in the provision of secretarial support to the Joint Committee of the Northern Ireland Human Rights Commission and the Irish Human Rights and Equality Commission. - k) Assisting in the provision and delivery of a programme of work on human rights issues in the island of Ireland on behalf of the Joint Committee of the Northern Ireland Human Rights Commission and the Irish Human Rights and Equality Commission. - I) Assisting other members of staff on policy issues arising from their own areas of work, and possible ways in which to proceed. - m) Undertaking training and personal development activity as agreed with the Senior Policy and Research Officer and Director. - n) Displaying a commitment to the protection of human rights and to the promotion of equality and showing sensitivity to the diversity of views on human rights issues in Northern Ireland. - o) Undertaking any other duties whenever reasonably required by the Senior Policy and Research Officer, Director or the Chief Executive.
+- e) Preparing policy advice for submission to public authorities in Northern Ireland regarding human rights compliance, and representing the Commission on advisory groups and in meetings. - f) Monitoring and promoting the United Kingdom Government's compliance, in Northern Ireland, with international human rights standards, including representing the Commission before United Nations and Council of Europe treaty bodies. - g) Preparing submissions to inter-governmental and non-governmental organisations. - h) Conducting policy research as required by the Commission including in the exercise of investigatory powers. - i) Preparing papers for and attending Commission meetings. - j) Coordinating one or more workstreams within their team such as the civil society engagement programme on Windsor Framework Article 2 or elements of the organisation's work as the Independent Monitoring Mechanism for the UN Convention on the Rights of Persons with Disabilities or with the National Preventative Mechanism under the UN Convention Against Torture. - k) Assisting as required in the provision of secretarial support to the Joint Committee of the Northern Ireland Human Rights Commission and the Irish Human Rights and Equality Commission and/or work with the Equality Commission and the Irish Human Rights and Equality Commission under Article 2 of the Windsor Framework. - Assisting as required in the provision and delivery of a programme of work on human rights issues in the island of Ireland on behalf of the Joint Committee of the Northern Ireland Human Rights Commission and the Irish Human Rights and Equality Commission. - m) Assisting other members of staff on policy issues arising from their own areas of work, and possible ways in which to proceed. - n) Undertaking training and personal development activity as agreed with the Senior Policy and Research Officer and Director (Human Rights after EU Withdrawal) or Director (Research and Investigations, and Advice to Government). - o) Displaying a commitment to the protection of human rights and to the promotion of equality and showing sensitivity to the diversity of views on human rights issues in Northern Ireland.

+p) Undertaking any other duties whenever reasonably required by the Senior Policy and Research Officer, Director (Human Rights after EU Withdrawal, Director (Research and Investigations or the Chief Executive.
+This may include, for example, line management of staff or volunteers as required.